You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 If you're looking to build platonic friendships, here's what works:

-Look for spaces that are explicitly for friendship:
+Look for spaces that are explicitly designed for friendship:

 - Events that emphasize platonic connection